Michael L. Munger, MD, FAAFP

 A member of the AAFP since 1986, Munger has served on numerous commissions and committees, including the Commission on Education and the Commission on Education’s Subcommittee on National Conference Planning, both of which he also chaired.
 He also served on the Commission on Health of the Public and Science.
 He served three years as the Kansas Academy of Family Physicians delegate to the AAFP Congress of Delegates.
 Previously, he served three years as Missouri’s delegate to the Congress of Delegates.
 Munger deepened his Congress of Delegates involvement by serving as a member of the Reference Committee on Education, the Reference Committee on Public Health and as chair of the Credentials Committee.

-At the state level, Munger is an active member of the Kansas Academy of Family Physicians, having held key leadership positions, including secretary, president and board chair.
-When practicing in Missouri, Munger was actively involved in the Missouri Academy of Family Physicians, where he served in every board position, including president and board chair.
-He also served as president of the Kansas City Academy of Family Physicians.
+At the state level, Munger is an active member of the Kansas Academy of Family Physicians, having held key leadership positions, including secretary, president-elect, president and board chair.
+When practicing in Missouri, Munger was actively involved in the Missouri Academy of Family Physicians, where he served in every board position, including vice president, president and board chair.
+He also served as vice president and president of the Kansas City Academy of Family Physicians.

 An active member of his local community, Munger served as spokesperson for the Clean Air Kansas City initiative and as a member of the Overland Park Chamber of Commerce’s Public Smoking Restriction task force.
 For nearly a decade, Munger also volunteered at the Kansas City Free Health Clinic.